This page explains how to provide routes and define your Google Cloud firewall rules for the network associated with your Dataflow jobs.

 compatible with all of your services.
 Alternatively, create a separate network

 Internet access for Cloud Dataflow

-Cloud Dataflow worker virtual machines (VMs) need to be able to reach GCP APIs and services.
+Dataflow worker virtual machines (VMs) need to be able to reach Google Cloud APIs and services.
 You can either configure worker VMs with an external IP address so that they meet the Internet access requirements, or you can use Private Google Access.

-With Private Google Access, VMs that have only internal IP addresses can access select public IPs for GCP and services.
+With Private Google Access, VMs that have only internal IP addresses can access select public IPs for Google Cloud and services.
 Read Configuring Private Google Access for information about the routing and firewall rules requirements and configuration steps.

-Jobs that access APIs and services outside of GCP require internet access.
+Jobs that access APIs and services outside of Google Cloud require internet access.
 For example, Python SDK jobs need access to the Python Package Index (PyPI).
-In this case, you must either configure worker VMs with external IP addresses or you must access the internet through a NAT instance.
+In this case, you must either configure worker VMs with external IP addresses or use a Network Address Translation solution, such as Cloud NAT.
 Read Managing Python Pipeline Dependencies on the Apache Beam website for more details.

 Firewall rules let you allow or deny traffic to and from your VMs.
-This page assumes familiarity with how GCP firewall rules work as described on the Firewall Rules Overview and Using Firewall Rules pages, including the implied firewall rules.
+This page assumes familiarity with how Google Cloud firewall rules work as described on the Firewall Rules Overview and Using Firewall Rules pages, including the implied firewall rules.